txbluebee/track-suggester/README.md

 ## Description

-Track suggester is the survey to help poential student to decide the course we provided in Epicodus.
+Track suggester is the survey to help Epicodus poential students to decide the right track for them .

 ## Setup/Installation Requirements